Son, Brother, Uncle, Cousin, Husband and Father

 George seems to have gone off the rails, consorting with associates who were tried and executed for treason but whom he continued publicly to defend.
 Edward had had enough of this disloyal and unstable brother, petitioned Parliament for conviction on a charge of treason and had George executed in early 1477.
 The following year the woman wrongly accused and executed by George was given a posthumous pardon by Edward.

 Richard was the only brother left, much more reliable than George, though not entirely happy with Edward’s decisions or his lifestyle but not likely to make trouble.
 Edward was a notorious womaniser, with several illegitimate children from different women: he was not even loyal to his favourite mistress, Jane Shore, never mind to the Queen.
-He also drank heavily and enjoyed his rich food, all of which probably contributed to his death at the age of forty in April 1483 after catching a chill on a fishing trip.
+He also drank heavily and enjoyed his rich food, all of which probably contributed to his death at the age of forty in April 1483.
 Richard seems to have retained his piety induced during his childhood and therefore his character and concept of duty was a contrast to that of either of his brothers.

 Richard’s actions immediately following his brother’s death can be read elsewhere.
 The focus of this narrative is on family relationships.